vegidio/binaries-avif/README.md

-# static-avif
+# binaries-avif

-A repository with static binaries for the libavif.
+A repository with the binaries for the libavif.

 It supports macOS (x64 & arm64), Linux (x64 & arm64) and Windows (x64).